GoogleCloudPlatform/gke-networking-recipes/gateway/single-cluster/global-l7-xlb/README.md

     gcloud container clusters get-credentials gke-1 --region=us-central1
     ```

+    TODO: Should we have hard-coded `us-central1` if we are letting the learner set the value?

 5. Create a Static IP for the LoadBalancer and register it to DNS.

-    In order to use Google-Managed Certificated, a static IP needs to be reserved and registered with your DNS Server.
+    In order to use Google-Managed Certificate, a static IP needs to be reserved and registered with your DNS Server.

     Start by creating a public Static IP.